 How hard is Carnarvon Great walk?

 The Carnarvon Great walk is 90km long and takes between 6-8 days.
-The walk isn’t technically difficult but due to the length and amount you have to carry, it is necessary to have done a few multi-day hikes before you give this one a crack
+The walk isn’t technically difficult but due to the length and amount you have to carry, it’s necessary to have done a few multi-day hikes before you give this one a crack.

 How long is the Thorsborne Trail?

-The Thorsborne Trail is 32km and should take between 4-7 days.
+The Thorsborne Trail is 32km and should take about four days.

 Where can I go hiking in Queensland?